 Is STAR Voting precinct summable?

-Yes, in STAR Voting, any subset of ballots can be independently tallied fully.
+Yes, in STAR Voting, any subset of ballots can be independently tallied, and then those ballot sets can be added together without changing the winner.
 This means that if an election was run statewide, any precinct within that state could independently process and tally their own ballots.
 This also means that vote tabulation can begin and can proceed unobstructed as soon as votes start to come in.

-While the process is a bit more involved than tallying a Choose-One Plurality election there is no need to wait until all ballots are in hand or until the Scoring Round tally is complete before beginning to tabulate the Automatic Runoff.
+While tallying STAR ballots is a bit more involved than tallying a Choose-One Plurality election, there is no need to wait until all ballots are in hand or until the Scoring Round tally is complete before beginning to tabulate the Automatic Runoff.

 On election day, precinct summability is important because it means that preliminary results can be shared as soon as they are available, during the tally, in real time, just like they are with Choose-One Plurality voting.
 To see how STAR Voting results can update in real-time, click the "show results" button on any live poll on the star.vote website.

-Most voting methods are precinct summable, including Choose-One Plurality voting, Score Voting, and Approval voting, but it's worth noting that Ranked Choice Voting (Instant Runoff) is not.
-In Ranked Choice Voting a preference matrix is not sufficient for summing ballots due to the fact that not all rankings will ultimately be tallied.
+Most voting methods are precinct summable, including Choose-One Plurality voting, Score Voting, Condorcet voting, and Approval voting, but it's worth noting that Ranked Choice Voting (Instant Runoff) is not summable.
+Due to the fact that not all rankings will ultimately be tallied, in Ranked Choice Voting a preference matrix is not sufficient for summing ballots and election officials must track the preferences on each unique ballot.

 A note on Risk-Limiting-Audits and recounts: